-The primary reason ETF investors should be aware of the fees before buying is because low expenses are one of the top advantages of ETFs.
-Since most ETFs track a benchmark index, such as the S&P 500, the best ETFs to buy are often those with the lowest expenses.
+Most ETFs (Exchange Traded Funds) passively track a benchmark index, such as the S&P 500.
+The best ETFs to buy are often those with the lowest expenses.

-The ETF fees are deducted to pay for the fund's management and operational costs.
-The investor will receive the total return of the ETF, less the expenses.
-For example, if the fund's total return (before expenses) during a year is 10.00 percent, and the expense ratio is 0.50 percent, the net return to the investor (after expenses) would be 9.50 percent.
+You would receive the total return of the ETF, minus the expenses.
+If the fund's total return (before expenses) during a year is 10.00%, and the expense ratio is 0.50%, the net return to you (after expenses) would be 9.50%.

 Why ETF Fees Matter